Are HMRC issuing late Tax Penalties to levy larger fines?

 HMRC Vs Hok Ltd’s case went to tax tribunal, where Hok Ltd appealed not the initial £100 tax penalty itself, but the ongoing tax penalties of £400 that followed.

 The company argued that the £100 tax penalty for failing to file a P35 would have been paid sooner if HMRC had not delayed notification.

 Criticising HMRC for failing to notify Hok Ltd of their failure to file an Employer Annual Return (P35) by the tax deadline, Geraint Jones, QC, said:

 “There can be no logical reason whatsoever for HMRC to delay sending out a penalty notice for four months so that, in effect, a minimum penalty of £500 will be levied unless the taxpayer has unilaterally realised that it has failed to undertake the necessary filing.”

 Jones suggested that HMRC could tackle delayed tax penalty notices by implementing a computer system that could automatically send out £100 HMRC tax penalty notices to those failing to submit end of year annual returns on time.

 Due to the Revenue’s lack of haste in sending thetax penalty notice to Hok Ltd the tax tribunal ruling surrendered the company’s additional £400 tax penalty; Leaving Hok Ltd with the original outstanding tax penalty of £100 to be paid to HMRC.

-In a similar case to Hok Ltd a small UK charity, HMD Response Limited, appealed against HMRC at their first tier tax tribunal hearing in July of this year.
+In a similar case to Hok Ltd a small UK charity, HMD Response Limited, appealed against HMRC at their hearing in July of this year.